giniedp/j18n/README.md

 jroutes
 =====================================================
-This plugin enables named routes of your rails application in your javascript.
+This plugin enables your rails i18n strings in your javascript.

 Requirements
 =====